mikiec84/grid-masonry-multires-images/README.md

 Move it to the bottom of the image by adjusting this code within index.html file.
 Comment out "Label BELOW the image" and uncomment "Label ABOVE the image".

+Try using this python script to save out images for each of the folders https://github.com/labelle/image-sizer

 For a simpler dynamic cmasonry grid that only pulls images from a single file, check out https://github.com/labelle/grid-masonry-dynamic-images